JunglePlugins/User-Menus/readme.txt

 == Changelog ==

+= v1.1.3 =
+* Improvement: Corrected usage of get_avatar to ensure compatibility with 3rd party avatar plugins.

 = v1.1.2 =
 * Improvement: Made changes to the nav menu editor to make it more compatible with other plugins.